tanish-malekar/HerSafe/README.md

 - AI-Powered Poem Generation 📝

   - In moments of emotional distress, sometimes the simplest words can bring comfort.
-Haven's AI-Powered Poem Generator provides empowering, reassuring poems designed to remind women that help is on the way and that they are not alone.
+SafeSupportAI's AI-Powered Poem Generator provides empowering, reassuring poems designed to remind women that help is on the way and that they are not alone.
 The AI generates short, encouraging poems based on the user's emotional state or current needs.
 These poems are designed to provide emotional support and the assurance that change is possible.
   - Using **Titan Text G1 - Express** LLM model

 - AI to Detect Severity of Situations 🚨